Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

-# Azure Communication Services (ACS) Job Router Client SDK for JavaScript
+# Azure Communication Services (ACS) Job Router SDK for JavaScript

 This package contains the JavaScript SDK for the Azure Communication Services (ACS) Job Router Service.